The Kasarda Drill: How to not die.

 What is the Kasarda Drill?

-The Kasarda Drill is a competitive shooting exercise where participants throw a kettlebell downrange to determine their next shooting position.
-It's a key element in 2-gun action challenge matches like Desert Brutality and Finnish Brutality.
+The Kasarda Drill is a competitive shooting exercise where a participant throws a kettlebell downrange to determine their next shooting position.
+It's commonly featured in 2-gun action challenge matches like Desert Brutality and Finnish Brutality.

-What are common mistakes to avoid when throwing a kettlebell in the Kasarda Drill?
+What are common mistakes to avoid in the Kasarda Drill?

 More Training & Techniques Videos You Might Like